acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 ## Defining a container

-The container definition in the Acorn file defines everything about the individual components needed to run your app.
-Each container definition will define a service in your application Acorn.
+The container section in the Acornfile defines everything about the individual components needed to run your app.
+Each container definition will define a service in your Acorn application.
 A basic example of a container definition that exposes a network endpoint looks like the following:

 ```cue
 containers:{